-LCIS2770 Programming for Games CL2 L2 CR3 This in an introductory computer-games programming class, which teaches the programming techniques needed to produce interactive graphical applications like computer games.
+interactive graphical applications like computer games.
 The topics covered include: game design, storyboarding, animation techniques, game construction tools, artificial intelligence, input devices, sound and real time graphics.
 During the course, students produce a simple interactive graphical project.
 (Prerequisite: LCIS1400)

-LCIS2780 Programming with DirectX CL2 L2 CR3 This course is designed to teach the student techniques needed to create games using DirectX technology.
+LCIS2780 Programming with DirectX (3 Credits) This course is designed to teach the student techniques needed to create games using DirectX technology.
 This is a hands-on course where students will be expected to complete several games.
 Topics include: sprites, bitmaps, DirectX game libraries, windows sockets, as well as game design.
-(Prerequisite: LCIS1400 or permission of instructor) Capstone Project LCIS2800
+(Prerequisite: LCIS1400 or permission of instructor) (3 Credits) This course is intended to provide the vehicle for students to proposal, research and definition, and the project presentation.
+This course should be taken the semester prior to graduation.

-This course is intended to provide the vehicle for students to show overall competency in Computer Technologies and the specialties that have been a part of their particular degree program.
+LCIS2800 Capstone Project show overall competency in Computer Technologies and the specialties that have been a part of their particular degree program.
 Under supervision of a faculty advisor, the student will select an appropriate subject, perform the research and present results.
-Project will include the following components: project proposal, research and definition, and the project presentation.
-This course should be taken the semester prior to graduation.
+Project will include the following components: project